 CEPAR Population Ageing Futures Data Archive

 |Project overview||Projections and estimates||Project team||Contact|

 CEPAR is providing data sets from a major project projecting the composition and diversity of Australia’s older population.
-Detailed population projections are currently available for the Aboriginal and Torres Strait Islander population, Australia’s migrant populations as well as estimates of Australia’s ‘oldest-old’ population.
+Detailed population projections are currently available for the Aboriginal and Torres Strait Islander population, Australia’s migrant populations, estimates of Australia’s ‘oldest-old’ population as well as projections on how the COVID-19 pandemic affects population ageing in Australia.
 Over the coming year, CEPAR will be releasing on a rolling basis further projections of English language proficiency, religiosity, sexual minority populations, dementia and detailed sub-national estimates of future ageing.